pecuchet/go-scroll-to/README.md

 # goScroll
 A fast and lightweight native javascript module to smoothly scrollTo.
 It scrolls by speed instead of duration, to a position or an element, within the window or any scrollable parent element.
 It's stoppable.
 Aside from a modern browser, it's dependency free.

+# goScroll 2 - breaking changes
+goScroll has been updated to JS ES6.
+If you still need support for older browsers use [version 1.0.3](https://github.com/pecuchet/go-scroll-to/releases/tag/1.0.3) (``npm install go-scroll-to@^1.0.3``)

 ### Features

 - Scroll the window or any scrollable element
 - Scroll by speed: the duration is relative to the distance
 - Stop when the user manually scrolls (i.e. 'mouse wheels' or 'touch starts')
-- Sets an 'auto-scrolling' class on the body element.
+- Sets an 'auto-scrolling' class name on the body element
-- Scroll to top or a specific position
-- Scroll to an element
+- Scroll to top, to a specific position or to an element
 - Offset the target position
-- Touch, AMD and commonJS compatible
+- Touch compatible

-### Support
-- IE9 needs a requestAnimationFrame polyfill

 ## Examples
 ### Scroll to top